fmerg/pymerkle/USAGE.md

     height    : 3

 ```
-You can save this info in a file called `current_state` by
+This info can be saved in a file called `current_state` by

 ```python
 with open('current_state', 'w') as f:
     f.write(tree.__repr__())
 ```

-Feeding a Merkle-tree to the `print()` function displays it in a format similar to the output of the `tree` command of Unix based systems:
+Similarly, feeding a Merkle-tree to the `print()` function displays it in a format
+similar to the output of the `tree` command of Unix based systems:

 ```shell
 >>> print(tree)